QuentinMadura/QuentinMadura/README.md

 ## I'm a Developer !

-- 🔭 I’m currently working at TeleScoop [website]!
+- 🔭 I’m currently working at TeleScoop [website](http://telescoop.fr/)!
 - 🌱 I’m currently learning about machine learning
 - 🥅 2020 Goals: Continue to grow on development  and try to pass the Stanford certification on machine learning.
 - ⚡ Fun fact: I love to hike and to ride mountain cycle